 Provide field devices for input and output of digital (binary) and analog signals into controllers (BCs, AACs, ASCs).
 Provide signal conditioning for all field devices as recommended by field device manufacturers, and as required for proper operation in the system.

-It shall be the Contractor's responsibility to assure that all field devices are compatible with controller hardware and software.
+Assure that all field devices are compatible with controller hardware and software.

 Field devices specified herein are generally ‘two-wire’ type transmitters, with power for the device to be supplied from the respective controller.
-If the controller provided is not equipped to provide this power, or is not designed to work with ‘two-wire’ type transmitters, or if field device is to serve as input to more than one controller, or where the length of wire to the controller will unacceptably affect the accuracy, the Contractor shall provide ‘four-wire’ type equal transmitter and necessary regulated DC power supply or 120 VAC power supply, as required.
+If the controller provided is not equipped to provide this power, or is not designed to work with ‘two-wire’ type transmitters, or if field device is to serve as input to more than one controller, or where the length of wire to the controller will unacceptably affect the accuracy, provide ‘four-wire’ type equal transmitter and necessary regulated DC power supply or 120 VAC power supply, as required.

-For field devices specified hereinafter that require signal conditioners, signal boosters, signal repeaters, or other devices for proper interface to controllers, Contractor shall furnish and install proper device, including 120V power as required.
+For field devices specified hereinafter that require signal conditioners, signal boosters, signal repeaters, or other devices for proper interface to controllers, provide proper device, including 120V power as required.
 Such devices shall have accuracy equal to, or better than, the accuracy listed for respective field devices.

 Accuracy: As stated in this Section, accuracy shall include combined effects of nonlinearity, nonrepeatability and hysteresis.